Gauge Appearance Customization

 - 2 minutes to read

-Brushes are used to paint an element’s background, borders, content and text.
+You can use brushes to paint an element’s background, borders, content, and text.

-You can use brushes to alter the appearance of the following gauge elements.
+Brushes alter the appearance of the following gauge elements:

 - In circular and linear gauges: scales and their major and minor tickmarks, labels, range bars.